kulhanek/kafs-user/README.md

 Client: kulhanek@META
 ```
 * krb5-user and heimdal-kcm seem to work with some minor problems
-  * some tickets are not properly overwritten when ccache is copied
+  * some tickets are not properly overwritten when ccache is copied.
+However, this was caused by wrong implementation.
 ```bash
 [kulhanek@pes ~]$ klist
 Credentials cache: KCM:1001